 Jump To

-- Extremely easy: Other than cutting the pork into bite-size pieces, there is very little prep that needs to be done to pull these sticks of deliciousness off.
+- Extremely easy: Other than cutting the pork into bite-size pieces, Minimal prep is needed to prepare these tasty skewers.

 - Versatility: You can make them for a casual backyard hang out.
-No plates are needed.
 Or as the main course for a family gathering.
+Great for meal prepping or quick weeknight dinners.

 Ingredients

-- Adobo: Adobo means seasoning in Spanish, but to us in Puerto Rico also means a ”trademark” combination of herbs and spices that create a unique flavor that tastes like Puerto Rico.
-Onion, garlic, oregano, citrus, salt, pepper, paprika, achiote, cumin, and coriander are among the best combinations, and most adobos can be found already mixed to perfection.
-But to create your own, please read my post on adobo, and you will learn how to make it as a fresh garlic paste or powder.
+- Adobo: Adobo means seasoning in Spanish.
+A combination of herbs and spices that create a unique flavor that tastes like Puerto Rico.
+Some ingredients onto limited or exclusive for the creation of adobo are onion, garlic, oregano, salt, pepper, paprika, achiote, cumin, and coriander.
+AMst adobos can be found already mixed to perfection.
+But to create your own, please read my post on adobo, and you will learn how to make it as a fresh like a garlic paste or powder.

-- BBQ Sauce: I want to say that I was not served straight-up BBQ sauce.
-I believe I was served a combination of BBQ and ketchup because the sauce was red.
+- BBQ Sauce: Growing up I want to say that the BBQ sauce used on pinchos was not just BBQ sauce, rather a combination of BBQ sauce and ketchup.
+Regardless, it was delicious.
 For this recipe, I used Hey Grill Hey BBQ sauce which has a great combination of sweet and tangy, and pairs well with anything your drizzle it on.

-- Baguette: If a good Puerto Rican Pan de agua is unavailable, a french or Cuban baguette will do the trick.
-Pan Sobao has a pale, thin golden yellow crust, that feels more like skin than a hardy crust.
+- Baguette: If a good Puerto Rican Pan de agua is unavailable, a French or Cuban baguette will do the trick.
+Pan de agua has a pale, thin golden yellow crust, that is smooth than a hardy crust.
 And inside, it is soft and airy, perfect for catching all the drippings.

 - Other meats: You can make pinchos out of any meat you desire.
 Chicken is the next popular choice, but lamb pinchos would also work.